 You will be assessed throughout the course using a variety of methods, including:

 - observations of practice

 Entry requirements for Early Years ITT are the same as entry requirements for primary teaching.

 You must hold a degree of a United Kingdom higher education institution or equivalent qualification.
 An ordinary degree is acceptable.
 A first degree comprises 300 HE credit points of which 60 must be at a level 6 of the QCF.

-All trainees must have GCSE Maths, English, and Science at grade C or above at the start of the pathway.
+All trainees must have GCSE Maths, English, and Science at grade C or above at the point of application.

 Acceptable qualifications include:

 - GCSE English, Maths and Science grade A*-C

 - GCE O levels awarded before summer 1975 - a pass should be recorded rather than a note of the grade

 - GCE O levels awarded in the summer of 1975 onwards only - grade A-C are acceptable